-- A Vision and Goals: Round Rock 2030 creates a vision for what the City will be like in ten years and provides a series of goals to define that vision. - Outreach and Communication: Round Rock 2030 outlines the community's needs and wants.
+- A Vision and Related Policies: Round Rock 2030 creates a vision for what the city will be like in ten years and provides a series of related policies to define that vision. - Engagement and Outreach: Round Rock 2030 outlines the community's needs and wants.
 The Plan's content is influenced significantly by the public input collected during plan development.
-The resulting Plan is a crucial source of planning policy for citizens, elected officials, City staff, the business community, and developers. - Land Use Determination: Round Rock 2030 includes a broad physical design for the community's land that will influence future expansion of streets, utilities, parks, and other capital improvements.
-Planning and future land use identification allows better coordination of public and private expenditures. - Policy Decision Coordination: Round Rock 2030's goals guide the decisions of the City's elected and appointed officials, PDS and other City departments associated with individual development application review. - Measurement and Evaluation: Round Rock 2030 is a means to measure and evaluate the changing character and needs of the community.
+The resulting Plan is a crucial source of planning policy for citizens, elected officials, city staff, the business community, and developers. - Land Use Identification: Round Rock 2030 includes a broad physical design for the community's land that will influence future expansion of streets, utilities, parks, and other capital improvements.
+Planning and future land use identification allows better coordination of public and private expenditures. - Policy Decision Coordination: Round Rock 2030's policies guide the decisions of the city's elected and appointed officials, PDS and other city departments associated with individual development application review. - Measurement and Evaluation: Round Rock 2030 is a means to measure and evaluate the changing character and needs of the community.
 Both quantitative and qualitative information provide a rational and reasonable basis for future community decisions. - Future Analysis: Round Rock 2030 identifies issues and opportunities that require further study. - Implementation Strategies: Round Rock 2030 provides implementation strategies for the next decade to accomplish the Plan's goals.